Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 In designing our backend server using Go (Golang), we've opted not to implement object-oriented programming (OOP) with classes for several key reasons.
 Instead, we focus on using Go's strengths, such as its simplicity, performance, and suitability for the request-based nature of our application.
 Below is an explanation of why classes aren't necessary for the backend system described in the design document.

 Our backend primarily handles requests (API calls) from clients, processes data, and returns responses in the form of JSON objects.
 The design revolves around straightforward interactions such as retrieving game data, processing user input, and generating content.
-These interactions are better suited to Go’s simple function-based approach rather than an OOP model, which can introduce unnecessary complexity in the form of class definitions and inheritance hierarchies.
+These interactions are better suited to Go's simple function-based approach rather than an OOP model, which can introduce unnecessary complexity in the form of class definitions and inheritance hierarchies.

 For example, our GameEngine manages game data and communicates with services like CardManager and AIStoryGenerator, but these interactions are handled through functions that receive arguments, process them, and return results, without the need to wrap these operations in classes.